One-WorkHardMan/liuzhou.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zhou Liu is a master's graduate student at the **Engineering Center Laboratory of South-Central University for Nationalities.**** His research interests include **diffusion models, image editing, and 3D reconstruction.**
+Zhou Liu is a master's graduate student at the **Engineering Center Laboratory of South-Central University for Nationalities**.
+His research interests include **diffusion models, image editing, and 3D reconstruction.**
 {style="text-align: justify;"}